intel/rohd/README.md

 e <= [b, c, d].rswizzle();
 ```

 ROHD does not support assignment to a subset of a bus.
 That is, you *cannot* do something like `e[3] <= d`.
-Instead, you can use the `withSet` function to get a copy of with that subset of the bus assigned to something else.
+Instead, you can use the `withSet` function to get a copy with that subset of the bus assigned to something else.
+This applies for both `Logic` and `LogicValue`.
 For example:
 ```dart
 // reassign the variable `e` to a new `Logic` where bit 3 is set to `d` e = e.withSet(3, d);